-MedAccess' financial assets (as defined in IFRS 7) comprise cash, short- and long-term investments and trade and other receivables, refer to notes 7 to 12 for detail.
-MedAccess'

-financial liabilities comprise trade and other payables, future derivative instruments, repurchase contracts and redeemable preference shares.
-Details are provided in note 14 and 15 of the financial statements.
+MedAccess' financial assets (as defined in IFRS 7) comprise cash, short and long term investments and trade and other receivables; refer to notes 7 to 11 for detail.
+MedAccess' financial liabilities comprise trade and other payables, future derivative instruments, repurchase contracts and redeemable preference shares.
+Details are provided in notes 13 and 14 of the financial statements.
 MedAccess has taken advantage of section 414B of the Companies Act 2006 not to produce a strategic report on the grounds that it is a small company.